 Menopause, low blood sugar, and fever can cause night sweats.
 So can certain medications, including antidepressants and steroids.
 If your clothing or your bedroom temperature causes you to sweat, it’s not considered night sweats.

-Night sweats are unpleasant, but most of the time they’re harmless.
-However, a more serious cause of night sweats is alcohol consumption.
-It can happen if you’re an alcoholic, a binge drinker, or even if you’ve only had one drink.
+However, drinking alcohol can also be a cause.
 If you’re physically dependent on alcohol, sudden withdrawal can result in night sweats.
 If you experience frequent night sweats due to drinking, you may have a drinking problem.

 Alcohol affects the central nervous system, the circulatory system, and virtually every part of your body.
 Drinking can increase your heart rate and widen blood vessels in your skin.
 This can trigger perspiration.